joakim/kay/ideas.md

 # Ideas

 Not all ideas are my own, obviously.
+Some are more wild than others.

 ### Trees